Daniel-Nikpayuk/nik/README.md

 ### Angle: Prototyping

 C++ is known to be slower in production.
 It takes longer to code.
 With a strongly typed compiled language like this, it's more difficult to prototype applications on the fly.
-The design of the nik library aims to address this---within reason.
+The design of the nik library aims to address this---within reason, as it is still a strongly typed compiled language.

-The design privileges unified literary narrative/theme designs as well as unified implementation designs.
+The **nik** design privileges unified literary narrative/theme designs as well as unified implementation designs.
 As such the code is intended to be modular and extensible with as much reusable code as possible.
 To further this aim the documentation is intended to be thorough with a user-friendly interface: Along with the narratives and themes described here to orient ones reading, the documentation style will be similar to that of the Qt C++ library.
 I gotta say, I'm a fan of their quality documentation.